ceph/ceph/doc/rbd/rbd-encryption.rst

 (plaintext) image since an unformatted image does not have a header at all.

+To map a formatted clone, provide encryption formats and passphrases for the clone itself and all of its explicitly formatted parent images.
+The order in which ``encryption-format`` and ``encryption-passphrase-file`` options should be provided is based on the image hierarchy: start with that of the cloned image, then its parent and so on.

+Here is an example of a command that maps a formatted clone:

+.. prompt:: bash #

+   rbd device map -t nbd -o encryption-passphrase-file=clone-passphrase.bin -o encryption-passphrase-file=passphrase.bin mypool/myclone

 .. _journal feature: ../rbd-mirroring/#enable-image-journaling-feature
 .. _Supported Formats: #supported-formats
 .. _rbd-nbd: ../../man/8/rbd-nbd